 In the quest to revolutionize lung cancer treatment, some of our patients also provide the most precious gift to research—themselves.

 One reason lung cancer is such a challenging disease is that obtaining a simple tumor biopsy can be difficult and risky.
 That’s especially true in patients with aggressive small-cell disease.
-In these tumors, cancer cells multiply so quickly that any sample researchers obtain is swamped with dead cells.
+Cancer cells multiply so quickly in these tumors that any sample researchers obtain is swamped with dead cells.

 There’s a solution to help researchers, but it is grim: obtaining a biopsy shortly after a patient passes away.